antonc42/cs406-project/DOC.md

 # Installing BIND 9 DNS Server on CentOS 7

 This guide assumes the use of BIND v9.10.4-P2 (the most current version at the time of writing) and CentOS 7 minimal install.
-Any other versions of software or distributions may have different dependencies, options, or commands.
+Any other versions of the software or distributions may have different dependencies, options, or commands.

 # Caveats

-- If a forward zone is to be configured on the BIND DNS server, not just any zone can be used, except for the purposes of experimentation or local use.
+- If a forward zone is to be configured on the BIND DNS server, not just any zone can be used.
  - If a zone such as `google.com` were configured on the server, it would not be usable by anyone in the world except those users of the particular DNS server.
  - Although it is possible to "over-ride" a zone in this way, it is not recommended.
  - Instead, a real domain name may be purchased from a domain registrar and set to use the BIND DNS server as its authoratative DNS server.
  - Then and only then will the zone be valid world-wide.
+ - Note that, for the purposes of experimentation or local use, any zone may be used.
 - This guide assumes some basic familiarity with the Linux command line and the RedHat/CentOS/Fedora family of distributions.

 # Install CentOS 7

 1. Start the machine with a CentOS install DVD inserted.
-Select the CD drive as the boot device if necessary.
+Select the CD drive as the boot device, if necessary.

 2. When the CentOS install DVD boots, select "Install CentOS 7" from the menu using the arrow keys and hit the Enter key.
 ![boot menu selection](images/centos-install-001.png)